eth-infinitism/aa-docs/docs/source/index.rst

 .. note::

+   The contracts of the project are audited.

-   This project is under active development.
+   The client library is under active development.

 Contents
 --------